sptrakesh/mongo-service/README.md

 * `names` - An *array* of index names to drop.

 #### Bulk Write
-Bulk insert of documents is allowed.
-In this mode *version history* is not maintained at present.
+Bulk insert/delete documents.
+Corresponding version history documents for inserted and/or deleted documents are created unless `skipVersion` is specified.

 The *documents* to insert or delete in bulk must be specified as *BSON array* properties in the `document` part of the payload.
 Multiple arrays may be specified as appropriate.

 * `insert` - Array of documents which are to be inserted.
+All documents **must** have a BSON ObjectId `_id` property.
 * `delete` - Array of document specifications which represent the deletes.
+Deletes are slow since the query specifications are used to retrieve the documents being deleted and create the corresponding version history documents.
+Retrieving the documents in a loop adds significant processing time.
+For example the bulk delete test (deleting 10000 documents) takes about 15 seconds to run.

 Sample bulk create payload:
 ```json